plone/training/plone_training_config/instructions.rst

     Because of this running buildout will take much more time than with a released version of Plone 5.

-To not waste too much time with installing and debugging the differences between systems we use a virtual machine (Ubuntu 14.04) to run Plone during the training.
-We rely on Vagrant and VirtualBox to give the same development-environment to everyone.

-`Vagrant <http://www.vagrantup.com>`_ is a tool for building complete development environments.
-We use it together with Oracle’s `VirtualBox <https://www.virtualbox.org>`_ to create and manage a virtual environment.

-Keep in mind that you need a fast internet-connection during the process since you'll have to download a complete virtual machine (ubuntu) and several packages and updates.
+Keep in mind that you need a fast internet-connection during installation since you'll have to download a lot of data!

 .. _instructions-no-vagrant-label: